Environmental Stewardship

 All operations employ monitoring and surveillance systems which may include surface prisms, piezometers, inclinometers, remote sensing and other technologies to monitor tailings dams and water levels.
 Trigger action response plans (TARPs) provide clear guidance on how to respond to pre-determined trigger levels for surveillance activities.

 All tailings facilities have a closure plan which includes long-term monitoring requirements.
-The monitoring plan for the closed Ojos del Salado tailings facilities was reviewed in 2021 and additional dam safety instrumentation was installed.
+The monitoring plan for the closed Ojos del Salado tailings facilities at the Candelaria Mining Complex was reviewed in 2021 and additional dam safety instrumentation was installed.

 Responsible Tailings Facility Engineer